-Get the FREE one-click dictionary software for Windows or the iPhone/iPad and Android apps
+Get the FREE one-click dictionary software for Windows

 Noun: stops stóps

-1. A gambling card game in which chips are placed on the ace and king and queen and jack of separate suits (taken from a separate deck); a player plays the lowest card of a suit in his hand and successively higher cards are played until the sequence stops; the player who plays a card matching one in the layout wins all the chips on that card
+1. A gambling card game in which chips are placed on the ace and king and queen and jack of separate suits (taken from a separate deck); a player plays the lowest card of a suit in their hand and successively higher cards are played until the sequence stops; the player who plays a card matching one in the layout wins all the chips on that card

 - Michigan, Chicago, Newmarket, boodle